papaskrobe/Algs/README.md

 # Algs
-Basic graph and supporting algorithms in Ruby
+Basic graph, tree, and supporting algorithms in Ruby